Introduction

 Who actually pays

-Greenland faces sovereignty pressure that is hard to push back against because it arrives as allied cooperation and economic development.
+Greenland faces sovereignty pressure that's hard to push back against because it arrives as allied cooperation and economic development.
 Infrastructure decisions increasingly follow external security logic rather than internal priorities.
 [16] When defence packages bundle civilian infrastructure into security planning, [22] and when mineral licensing gets entangled with strategic materials politics, [29] local development bends towards external needs.
 The community bears risks generated by decisions made elsewhere.
 Fifty-seven thousand people.
 Hosting a warning architecture for over a billion.

-This is where grand strategy meets ordinary life.
+Where grand strategy meets ordinary life.
 What gets built.
 What gets priced out.
 What gets diverted.
 Whose priorities become non-negotiable.

-On any national budget, billions committed to Arctic defence cannot simultaneously be spent on housing, health, or domestic resilience.
+Billions committed to Arctic defence cannot simultaneously be spent on housing, health, or domestic resilience.
 The choice to treat Greenland as a strategic asset is also a choice about where not to invest elsewhere.
 Panic rooms have walls.
 Someone always lives inside them.

 🧿 Where this goes